v13b9/streeteasy-monitor/README.md

 ![screenshot](assets/screenshot.png)

 ### (Optional) Create cron job
-Setting up a cron job is the most straightforward way to run the script continuously, but it's a little challenging to get set up, so I wrote some bash scripts to make the process a little easier.
+Setting up a cron job is the most straightforward way to run the script continuously, but I found it a little cumbersome, so I wrote some bash scripts to make the process a little easier.

 Navigate to the cron folder and make all scripts executable
 ```bash